ibm-cloud-docs/virtual-servers/vsi_provision_transient.md

 ### Transient instance add-ons
 {: #transient-instance-add-ons}

 If you choose any software add-ons, they must be compatible with your image to avoid an error when you are ordering your instance.
-For example, you can’t provision a RedHat image with a Microsoft database.
+For example, you can’t provision a Red Hat image with a Microsoft database.
 {:important}

 | Field     | Details     |